 Dr Bob Yang

-You’ll have the opportunity to meet our Hero, Bob, a junior doctor in Oxford.
+You’ll have the opportunity to meet our Hero, Bob, a urology surgery registrar in Oxford.

 - Bob studied Medicine at Imperial College London, graduating in 2013 with first class honours, 5 distinctions and 2 University Prizes

-- Since then he has been working as a Doctor in Oxford, mainly focusing on Surgical Training
+- Since then he has been working as a Doctor in Oxford, training to become a specialist Urology Surgeon

-- Bob has won awards at the British Association of Plastic, Reconstructive and Aesthetics Surgeons and the Royal College of Anaesthetists and has published research papers in a number of scientific journals
+- Bob has won 6 awards at various prestigious national and international conferences and has published research papers in a number of scientific journals

 In addition to your Young Doctors classes, you’ll get to experience our interactive and fun Masterclasses.
 These sessions will broaden your knowledge and skills.

 Oxford Scholastica is all about inspiring you to think about your future at an earlier stage.